In a city full of skyscrapers and world records, where can you get the best city views and unique angles and experiences?

 8. Helicopter flight over Dubai

 It doesn’t get much more incredible than taking a helicopter ride over Dubai to experience the whole city from above.
-The journey is brief at only 15 minutes from the Palm Jumeirah Atlantis Helipad to the Burj Khalifa but you will get to take on one of the most truly spectacular cityscapes in the world – a true bucket list experience worth saving for.
+The journey is brief – only 12 minutes from the Dubai Police Academy Helipad and over the Palm Jumeirah and Atlantis – but you will get to take on one of the most truly spectacular cityscapes in the world – a true bucket list experience worth saving for.

 9. High Tea at the Burj Al Arab